backstage/community-plugins/CONTRIBUTING.md

 3. You will be prompted to select the packages and the type of change you are making.

 4. Enter a short description of the change when prompted.
+Refer to [backstage/backstage CONTRIBUTING.md#writing-changesets](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md#writing-changesets) for additional guidance on writing changesets.

 5. Review the changeset file that was created.
 It should be located in the `.changeset` directory of your plugin's workspace.